aryathaullah/aryathaullah/README.md

 # About Me:
-Hello, I'm Arya Athaullah Rafi software engineering student at vocational high school 1 surabaya.
+Hello, my name is Arya Athaullah Rafi.

+I am a dedicated software engineering student at Vocational High School 1 Surabaya with a strong passion for artificial intelligence and data science.
+I am eager to learn, grow, and contribute to innovative projects in these cutting-edge fields.

 ## Socials: